 1.Introduction

-Catfish were easily damaged by changes fat content (oxidation process, lipoxygenase damage, etc), protein changes and changes the content of microorganisms (Masniyom, 2011).
-This damage is indicated by peroxide numbers, TBA (Valdes,et al., 2015), TVBN (Tian, et al., 2012; Castro, 2012) and TPC (Adilla, et al., 2017) which increases during storage.
+Catfish were easily damaged by the changes of fat content (oxidation process, lipoxygenase damage, etc), protein and microorganisms (Masniyom, 2011).
+This damage is indicated by peroxide numbers, TBA (Valdes et al., 2015), TVBN (Tian et al., 2012; Castro, 2012) and TPC (Adilla et al., 2017) which increases during storage.
 Catfish have high nutrient content especially fat and protein.
 Catfish contain palmitic acid (24.05%), oleic acid (27.55%), and linoleic acid (7.63%).
-In addition, catfish also contains non essential amino acids, such as as glutamate (3.33%) and essential amino acids, for example lysine (1.82%) (Nurilmala et al., 2015).
+In addition, catfish also contains non essential amino acids, such as glutamate (3.33%) and essential amino acids, for example lysine (1.82%) (Nurilmala et al., 2015).
 The high content of fatty acids and amino acids of catfish, resulting in catfish being damaged continuously during cold storage temperatures (Abbas et al., 2005).
 Therefore, treatment were needed to inhibit catfish damage during storage.

 Liquid smoke is one of the smoke condensation products in the form of liquid.
 Liquid smoke is widely used compared to traditional curing methods because it is easy to use and more economical.
-Liquid smoke also has several compounds such as phenol, acids and carbonyl that acts as an antibacterial and antioxidant (Saloko, et al., 2014).
-Several studies has been done by other researcher using coconut shell liquid smoke to inhibit fish damage, such as tuna (Saloko, et al., 2014) tilapia (Ariestya, et al., 2016) , and catfish (Swastawati, 2008).
-Other research elaborated the use of corncobs liquid smoke in tilapia (Youssef, et al., 2015) and milkfish (Swastawati, et al., 2016); which shows the shelf life of tilapia meat for 6 days at cold temperature storage (5oC) tilapia (Ariestya, et al., 2016).
-Coconut shell liquid smoke increased the shelf life of mackerel fishballs for 32 hours at room temperature storage Zuraida, et al., 2011) While corncob liquid smoke was able to extend the shelf life of stingrays for 3 days at room temperature storage (Swastawati, et al., 2012) and tilapia meatballs for 15 days at cold temperature storage (4oC) (Youssef, et al., 2015).
+Liquid smoke also has several compounds such as phenol, acids and carbonyl that acts as an antibacterial and antioxidant (Saloko et al., 2014).
+Several studies has been done by other researcher using coconut shell liquid smoke to inhibit fish damage, such as tuna (Saloko et al., 2014) tilapia (Ariestya et al., 2016) , and catfish (Swastawati, 2008).
+Other research elaborated the use of corncobs liquid smoke in tilapia (Youssef et al., 2015) and milkfish (Swastawati et al., 2016); which shows the shelf life of tilapia fillet for 6 days at cold temperature storage (5oC) (Ariestya et al., 2016).
+Coconut shell liquid smoke increased the shelf life of mackerel fishballs for 32 hours at room temperature storage (Zuraida et al., 2011).
+While corncob liquid smoke was able to extend the shelf life of stingrays for 3 days at room temperature storage (Swastawati et al., 2012) and tilapia meatballs for 15 days at cold temperature storage (4oC) (Youssef et al., 2015).
 The existence of differences in the capability of coconut shell liquid smoke and corncobs liquid smoke increasing the shelf life of the product encourage the incorporation of these two liquid smokes in application of the product, which is expected to give effect in different shelf life at different storage temperatures.
 All the previous researcher were only use one raw material of liquid smoke.
-In this study, we apply combination of two raw materials i.e coconut shell and corncob (50:50) which is hope will give longer shelf life because these mixture of raw material were found to contain higher polyphenols (Anggraini, et al., 2017; Swastawati, et al., 2014; Lombok, et al., 2014; Yuniningsih and Anggraini, 2013).
+In this study, we apply combination of two raw materials i.e coconut shell and corncob (50:50) which is hope will give longer shelf life because these mixture of raw material were found to contain higher polyphenols (Anggraini et al., 2017; Swastawati et al., 2014; Lombok et al., 2014; Yuniningsih and Anggraini, 2013).

 Polyphenols were volatile bioactive components of liquid smoke.
-In addition, polyphenols have low and unstable water solubility (Conte, et al., 2016).
+In addition, polyphenols have low and unstable water solubility (Conte et al., 2016).
 Therefore, a system capable to improve the properties of polyphenols and maintaining polyphenols during storage was required.
-Nanoencapsulation technology changed liquid smoke in liquid form to a nano-sized powder (nanoencapsulation) of 1 to 2000 nm Etheridge, et al., 2013) has an advantage in the delivery of bioactive components that were efficient in penetrating cells in desired products (Ezhilarasi, et al., 2012).
-Many research were limited to coconut shell encapsulation (Saloko, et al., 2014; Ariestya, et al., 2016; Novianty, et al., 2015; Ali, et al., 2014; Saloko, et al., 2012).
-Based on the above description, this study examined the effect of combination liquid smoke nanoencapsulation (coconut shell and corncob liquid smoke) on catfish fillet during storage of room temperature and cold temperature.
+Nanoencapsulation technology changed liquid smoke in liquid form to a nano-sized powder (nanocapsules) of 1 to 2000 nm Etheridge et al., 2013) has an advantage in the delivery of bioactive components that were efficient in penetrating cells in desired products (Ezhilarasi et al., 2012).
+Many research were limited to coconut shell encapsulation (Saloko et al., 2014; Ariestya et al., 2016; Novianty et al., 2015; Ali et al., 2014; Saloko et al., 2012).
+Based on the above description, this study examined the effect of combination liquid smoke nanocapsules (coconut shell and corncob liquid smoke) on catfish fillet during storage of room temperature and cold temperature.

 2. Materials and Methods